ianb/personal-history-archive/docs/activity-schema.md

 `newTab`: if this page was opened in a new tab.
 Typically `sourceId` should be set in this case.
 It will be null if unknown (for instance VisitItem doesn't record this).

 `activeCount`: the number of times this page was made active, for more than a second.
 If you open a tab in the background, then close it without ever looking at it, then this should be 0.
 If you interact normally and don't change tabs it would be 1.
-Higher numbers mean it was revisited several times.
-(TODO: need to put in the 1 second delay)
+Higher numbers mean it was revisited several times. ([TODO](https://github.com/ianb/personal-history-archive/issues/79): need to put in the 1 second delay)

 `activeTime`: time in milliseconds that the page was active.
 Note that if a window goes into the background we keep counting, so this might not always be correct.
-Like with `activeCount`, we ignore when a tab is active for less than a second, assuming that it means the tab was passed over on the way to another tab.
-(TODO: this is calculated, but not saved!)
+Like with `activeCount`, we ignore when a tab is active for less than a second, assuming that it means the tab was passed over on the way to another tab. ([TODO](https://github.com/ianb/personal-history-archive/issues/80): this is calculated, but not saved!)

 `unloadReason`: a string indicating why the page was unloaded: `tabClose`, `navigation`.
 Null if unknown.

 `containsHash`: if the URL has a hash (e.g., `page.html#section1`), then does some element with `id="section1"` exist?
 True or false if we calculate it, null if it is not discovered.
-(TODO)
+(TODO: see [#81](https://github.com/ianb/personal-history-archive/issues/81) and [#82](https://github.com/ianb/personal-history-archive/issues/82))

 `method`: the HTTP method that loaded the page (usually GET, of course).
 We do not track the POST destination if it results in an immediate redirect.
 (TODO: confirm POST behavior)

 `statusCode`: the integer status code of the response.
 E.g., 200, 404.

 `contentType`: the Content-Type of the response.
 Note most URLs are *displayed* as a DOM page of some sort, but the underlying resource might not be text/html.
-In a case like `text/html; charset="UTF-8"` we remove the charset (and anything after `;`).
-(TODO: remove charset/etc)
+In a case like `text/html; charset="UTF-8"` we remove the charset (and anything after `;`). ([TODO](https://github.com/ianb/personal-history-archive/issues/83): remove charset/etc)

 `hasSetCookie`: the response contained a `Set-Cookie` header.

-`hasCookie`: the request contained a `Cookie` header.
-(TODO)
+`hasCookie`: the request contained a `Cookie` header. ([TODO](https://github.com/ianb/personal-history-archive/issues/84))

 `scrolled`: true if the user has scrolled, false if not, null if we couldn't detect.
-(TODO)
+(TODO: [#85](https://github.com/ianb/personal-history-archive/issues/85) and [#61](https://github.com/ianb/personal-history-archive/issues/61))

-`formInteraction`: true if the user interacted with any form elements, false otherwise, null if we couldn't detect.
-(TODO.
+`formInteraction`: true if the user interacted with any form elements, false otherwise, null if we couldn't detect. ([TODO](https://github.com/ianb/personal-history-archive/issues/62).
 Should we distinguish between typing and clicking?)

+`clipboardCopies`: an array of `[{timestamp, text, html}]` of any clipboard copies that happen in this activity/page (or, more specifically, any copies that happen while this activity is the highlighted tab). ([TODO](https://github.com/ianb/personal-history-archive/issues/78))

 #### Derived: